RagnarB83/ash-documentation/docs/coordinate-input.rst

 ######################################################

 Fragments in ASH are Python objects containing basic information about a molecule.
 You can create as many fragment objects as you want.
-A typical fragment will contain at least Cartesian coordinates about a molecule and the elemental information.
+A fragment object will contain Cartesian coordinates about a molecule, elemental information and masses.
+Sometimes additional information such as connectivity constraints, charges and multiplicity information is present as well.
 Fragments can be created in multiple ways but will behave the same after creation.

-Fragments are Python objects created from the ASH *Fragment* object class (see above).
+Fragments are created from the ASH *Fragment* object class above.

 ######################################################
-Direct creation of fragment from coordinates
+Direct creation of an ASH fragment from coordinates
 ######################################################

 *From string*